DataDog/documentation/content/en/agent/guide/cluster-agent-custom-metrics-server.md

 ### Register the External Metrics Provider

-Once the Datadog Cluster Agent is up and running, register it as an External Metrics Provider via the service exposing the port `443`.
+Once the Datadog Cluster Agent is up and running, register it as an External Metrics Provider with the service, exposing the port `443`.
 To do so, apply the following RBAC rules:

 `kubectl apply -f "https://raw.githubusercontent.com/DataDog/datadog-agent/master/Dockerfiles/manifests/cluster-agent/hpa-example/rbac-hpa.yaml"`